 Preheat oven to 375 degrees F. In a small pot, combine olive oil and flour over medium heat and stir until smooth and starting to bubble, about 1-2 minutes.
 Add tomato paste and spices, then pour in chicken broth slowly, whisking everything continuously so that it becomes smooth.
 Turn the heat up till I just begins to boil and then simmer over medium heat until thick, about 5-6 minutes.
 Remove from heat and add salt and pepper to taste.
 This sauce can be made ahead and stored in the fridge.

 In a large pan, add olive oil over medium heat (if you have uncooked meat you can add it here).
-Add chopped shallots, red bell pepper, and jalapeno, stirring till just cooked through - about 2 minutes.
+Add chopped shallots, corn, red bell pepper, and jalapeno, stirring till just cooked through - about 2 minutes.
 Drain the canned black beans and add them to the pan along with cumin and the cooked meat.
 Season with salt and pepper to taste.

 In a 9x9 inch baking dish add a little enchilada sauce to the bottom, enough to just cover it.
 Cut the tortillas into halves and layer it with the straight side sticking outwards so it forms a nice square and the rounded parts will overlap on the inside.
 Add a little bit of cheese, meat mixture, and a layer of sauce.
 Continue with this pattern until you reach the top of the baking dish, finishing with the remaining sauce and extra cheese.
 Cover with a sheet of tin foil.